hthuwal/notes/physics/curved-space-time-in-general-relativity/1-are-space-and-time-an-Illusion.md

 SpaceTime interval can be:

 1. **+ve**: Nothing can get from one event to another.
-Observers who disagree on their chronological order.
+There exist observers who disagree on the chronological order of these events.
 2. **0 or -ve**: Signals/things can go from one event to another.
-Everyone agrees on their chronological order.
+Everyone agrees on the chronological order.

 So, space time interval between A and B denotes if A can influence B or not. **Causality**

 We don't agree about past, present, future, time or distance but we all agree about causality!.....Whaaaaat?

-But doesn't time responsible for causality?
+But isn't time responsible for causality?
 No.

 Causality is responsible for our temporal exprience.